robotpy/robotpy-docs/guide/simulator.rst

 User interface
 --------------

-See the `WPILib Simulation User Interface <http://docs.wpilib.org/en/latest/docs/software/wpilib-tools/robot-simulation/simulation-gui.html>`_ documentation for more details.
+See the :doc:`WPILib Simulation User Interface <frc:docs/software/wpilib-tools/robot-simulation/simulation-gui>` documentation for more details.

 2D Field Widget and Physics